-Mexican Chicken Posole Verde with tender chicken, hominy, and flavorful tomatillo sauce is a hearty soup bursting with Mexican flavors.
+Mexican Chicken Posole Verde with tender chicken, hominy, and flavorful tomatillo sauce is a hearty soup bursting with bold flavors.
 Serve with crunchy tostadas and all the trimmings for a satisfying meal!

-Pork pozole is one of my favorite Mexican food to make especially during the cold winter months.
-It’s such an easy dish to prepare it’s all a matter of simmering the meat until fall-off-the-bone tender and adding the blended peppers.
+Pork pozole is one of my favorite Mexican foods to make, especially during the cold winter.
+It’s such an easy dish to prepare; it’s all a matter of simmering the meat until fall-off-the-bone tender and adding the blended peppers.

 Today, however, was the first time I tried my hand at chicken posole verde.

-I went to our neighborhood Mexican grocery store early this morning to buy pork and guajillo peppers for the pot of red-style pozole I was meaning to make for lunch.
-While waiting to be helped at the meat section, I was fortunate to strike a conversation with a fellow customer who suggested I try the chicken version instead.
+I went to our neighborhood Mexican grocery store early this morning to buy pork and guajillo peppers for the pot of red-style pozole I meant to make for lunch.
+While waiting to be helped at the meat section, I was fortunate to strike up a conversation with a fellow customer who suggested I try the chicken version instead.

-“The procedure is basically the same”, she explained.
-“But instead of the dried chili pods, you roast fresh chili pasilla and tomatillos, and process them in the blender with garlic, onions and a little bit of the broth until smooth.”
+“The procedure is the same,” she explained.
+“But instead of the dried chili pods, you roast fresh chili pasilla and tomatillos and process them in the blender with garlic, onions, and a little bit of the broth until smooth.”

-As much as love pork pozole, this pozole verde with chicken was a delightful change.
-Chock-full of chicken, hominy, and a fragrant broth, it made a comforting bowl of goodness perfect for chilly winter days.
+As much as I love pork pozole, this pozole Verde with chicken was a delightful change.
+Chock-full of chicken, hominy, and a fragrant broth made a comforting bowl of goodness perfect for chilly winter days.

-If you’re looking for authentic Mexican food, this hearty stew definitely delivers the big, bold flavors you’ll love.
-Serve it piping hot with crisp tostadas plus the raw vegetable garnishes and enjoy the ultimate cold weather comfort food!
+If you’re looking for authentic Mexican food, this hearty stew delivers the big, bold flavors you’ll love.
+Serve it piping hot with crisp tostadas and raw vegetable garnishes, and enjoy the ultimate cold-weather comfort food!

-- I like to roast the tomatillos and chili peppers to add smoky flavor but you can instead simmer them in broth or water to soften before blending if you prefer.
+- I like to roast the tomatillos and chili peppers to add a smoky flavor, but if you prefer, you can instead simmer them in broth or water to soften them before blending.

-- I use bone-in chicken for deeper flavor but you can also use boneless chicken breast or thigh meat.
-If you want the rich flavor from the bones and still have the soup easy and convenient to enjoy, debone and shred the chicken when cooked through and return to the pot.
+- I use bone-in chicken for deeper flavor, but you can also use boneless chicken breast or thigh meat.
+If you want the rich flavor from the bones and still have the soup easy and convenient to enjoy, debone and shred the chicken when cooked and return it to the pot.

-- Pozole can be made with either pork, chicken or a combination of both.
+- Pozole can be made with either pork, chicken, or a combination.
 If you want to add pork, sear the cubed pork shoulder in hot oil until lightly browned on all sides and then simmer with the chicken until tender.

 Ingredients